 In Table 1, we list the panel of proteins that we can monitor for three essential systemic responses to the presence of cancerous tissue.
-These protein markers are associated with 1) acute-phase inflammation (blue) 2) coagulation (green), 2) and 3) complement (burgundy).
-However, all these pathways intercommunicate in the vast circuitry of the protease web.
+These protein markers are associated with 1) acute-phase inflammation & Neutrophil recruitment, 2) coagulation, and 3) complement.
+Noteworthy is that all these pathways interconnected within the innate immune response, and the circuitry of proteolytic events.

-Unlike most chemical and biological reactions which are subject to equilibria between the reactants and products, proteolysis is irreversible.
-Because of this, all organisms have evolved a complex system of regulation whereby multiple factors, both macromolecules and small molecules, control aberrant proteolytic events.
+This is especially important, as unlike most chemical and biological reactions which are subject to equilibria between the reactants and products, proteolysis is irreversible.
+Because of this, all organisms have evolved a complex system of regulation whereby multiple factors, both macromolecules and small molecules, must control aberrant proteolysis in order to maintain normal homeostasis.
 In blood, these regulating events are overlapping with multiple pathways and regulating mechanisms, all subject to periodic insults which may perturb this very delicate balance8.
-Once disturbed however, this network web of dysregulation can foster microenvironments suitable for the seeds of neoplastic cells to continue to grow unabated and metastasize.
+Once disturbed however, this network of dysregulation can foster microenvironments suitable for the seeds of neoplastic cells to continue to grow unabated and metastasize.
 One such opportunistic disturbance is inflammation, which impacts every single step of tumorigenesis, from initiation through tumor promotion, all the way to metastatic progression9.
 In the sections which follow, we briefly highlight how some of these essential dysregulated interactions play a role throughout cancer pathogenesis.